 Safest Choice Eggs is hosting a competition on their Facebook page and would love for you to enter!
 All you have to do is create your own “no-bake” recipe using Safest Choice Eggs and win a grand prize worth over $5,000.
 It includes a trip to Florida and free eggs for a year!
 It’s an easy competition which requires no oven use.
 This is probably a good idea right now, as most of the country is in blistering heat so who’d want to turn on the oven anyway?

-I made one of my favorite pasta dishes, Spaghetti Carbonara, with a few of these eggs.
+Pasta is on my menu at least once a week like this amazing sausage pasta.
+This time I made one of my favorite pasta dishes, Spaghetti Carbonara, with a few of these eggs.
 Super simple and fast to make, it traditionally requires a raw egg plopped on top at the last moment but if you’re still a little wary of the yolk, just mix it through the warm pasta and take some of the rawness away.
-Add in some crispy pancetta, fresh thyme and Parmesan, and your guests will be harassing you for seconds…or thirds.
+Add in some crispy pancetta, fresh thyme, and Parmesan, and your guests will be harassing you for seconds…or thirds.

-To get your inner egg inspiration flowing, Safest Choice would like to give someone their very own $50 gift card – those nice egg people are making eggs safer and giving away cash!
+After making your own spaghetti carbonara, get your inner egg inspiration flowing.
+Safest Choice would like to give someone their very own $50 gift card – those nice egg people are making eggs safer and giving away cash!
 Just follow the Rafflecopter prompts and cross all fingers and toes.

 - 1 pound spaghetti